gpiozero/gpiozero/docs/api_generic.rst

 * :class:`SPIDevice` represents devices that communicate over an SPI interface (implemented as four GPIO pins)

+* :class:`InternalDevice` represents devices that are entirely internal to the Pi (usually operating system related services)

 * :class:`CompositeDevice` represents devices composed of multiple other devices like HATs